|Download the complete guide in PDF format by clicking Here

 Stem cell researches

-All published articles in DYSONA - Life Science journal are distributed under a Creative Commons Attribution 4.0 International License.
+All published articles in DYSONA - Life Science journal are Open Access distributed under a Creative Commons Attribution 4.0 International License.
 This means that all the provided materials can be copied, distributed, displayed and remixed by giving the authors and the journal the proper citation credits.

 The submitting author should declare the agreement of all authors for their manuscript to be distributed in accordance to (CC-BY) conditions upon first submission.
+Authors hold and retain ownership of the copyright for their content; however, the authors allow the download, reuse, print, reprint, modify, distribute and/or copy of the published material as long as the authors and original material are properly cited

 Before submitting your manuscript make sure to have all of the following documents and information in reach: